 - AC (Electrical) Power Sources: When you are sleeping or about to sleep, you will need to connect your LVAD to the device-specific electrical power source to eliminate the chance of battery power loss while sleeping.
 The electrical power source should include a backup battery (possibly internal) in case there is a power outage.
 Your device may also come with a DC adaptor which will allow you to power your LVAD in a car.

 Always refer to the patient handbook or manual provided with your device for specific instructions and information.
-Below are links to the manuals of several commercially available LVADS:
+Links to all of the manufacturer's manuals can be found in our LVAD Technology section by choosing to your device manufacturer's tab.